Discovering Maps of Meaning

 This graph shows the arcs of desperation vs relief over the course of the Lord of the Rings trilogy:

-(Despair is at the top and relief is at the bottom, and the time axis begins on the left — the yellow clouds just represent density.
-The highlighted point can be read to the right - this paragraph is interpreted as the most relieving moment in the trilogy!)
+(Despair is at the top and relief is at the bottom.
+This graph is also chronological, meaning the books begin on the left and end on the right.
+The highlighted point can be read to the right - this paragraph is interpreted as the most relieving moment in the trilogy!
+Lastly, the yellow clouds just represent density.)

 And this graph shows the arc between stagnation and the sense of adventure:

-(Here points towards the top are more “stagnant” - funnily enough, the highlighted point, the peak, is the meeting with the Ents.)
+(Here points towards the top are more “stagnant” - funnily enough, the highlighted point, the “most stagnant” point in the trilogy, is the meeting with the Ents!)

 And this graph shows the degree of superficiality of my writing on twitter over the last ~ decade: